 That’s all a preface to share with you a recent encounter I had that convinced me that God had just shown up disguised as a Down Syndrome man…

 I was waiting for the bus one morning recently to head to a speaking engagement that I was looking forward to at a university.
-I was on very little sleep, but was feeling fueled by a bit of adrenaline at the wonderful opportunity I’d been given to give a talk on values.
-I was feeling pretty well prepared and I had that sense you get when you know you’re about to be doing exactly what you’re meant to be doing on this planet.
-For me, that “what” is inspiring people, whether that’s through writing, music, acting, coaching, speaking or conversation.
+I was on very little sleep, but was feeling fueled by a bit of adrenaline at the wonderful opportunity I’d been given to give a talk on personal values.
+I felt pretty well prepared and I had that sense you get when you know you’re about to be doing exactly what you’re meant to be doing on this planet.
+For me, that “what” is inspiring and touching people’s lives, whether that’s through writing, music, acting, film making, coaching, speaking or conversation.
 Any time I’m lined up with those things, I feel alive and aflame.

 I’d be lying though if I said I wasn’t also feeling nervous as to whether the people would receive what I was saying, whether I was too tired, whether the kind man who had invited me would be glad he did, etc.